simonambridge/RTFAP2/README.md

 ##Sample queries

-We can now run CQL queries to look up all transactions for given cc_no.
+We can now run CQL queries to look up all transactions for a given credit card (`cc_no`).
 The Transactions table is primarily write-oriented - it's the destination table for the streamed transactions and used for searches.
 The table has a primary key and clustering columns so a typical query would look like this:
 ```